AviatrixSystems/Docs/Solutions/Setup_Transit_VPC_Solution_Terraform.rst

    :keywords: terraform, terraform provider, api

 ============================================================
-Setup Transit VPC Solution using Aviatrix Terraform Provider
+Setup Transit Network using Aviatrix Terraform Provider
 ============================================================
 Aviatrix terraform provider is used to interact with Aviatrix resources.
 Click `here <http://docs.aviatrix.com/HowTos/aviatrix_terraform.html>`_. to read more.